CrociDB/blog/content/cameras/index.md

 It's an incredible little point-and-shoot.
 Not as small as the Olympus Mju, but the experience is so much better, in my opinion.
 The weight of this camera makes you feel like it's a premium build, even though the exterior is all plastic.
 The shutter button feels really mechanical, there's an enjoyable resistence to it.
 I can't comment on the lens because I didn't develop the films I took with it, but the experience of shooting it is excellent.

 An interesting story about this camera is that it took more than two weeks to fly from UK to Germany, and in the exact same day it arrived I took it with me to a short trip to London.

+Another interesting-but-not-in-a-good way story is that I lost this camera in an Uber in São Paulo.
+It's really sad that the Uber driver never returned the messages.
+Kills me in curiosity about its destiny.
+I had a few family shots in a black and white film in it, but I imagine whoever got that camera might have opened the back right on the spot.